emilio2192/qrs/README.md

 - The database connection details are configured in your `.env` file.
 - Only Docker is used for PostgreSQL; all other services run locally.
 - If you change the Prisma schema, always re-run `npm run db:generate` and `npm run db:push`.

+## Architecture & Design Decisions

+This project is built with a focus on simplicity, maintainability, and a good user experience.
+Here are the main points about how it is structured and why:

+- **Next.js**: The app uses Next.js for both frontend and backend.
+Pages are server-rendered for better SEO and fast loading.
+API routes are used for backend logic (like checkout and authentication).

+- **Prisma ORM**: Prisma is used to talk to the PostgreSQL database.
+It makes database queries easy and safe, and helps keep the code clean.

+- **PostgreSQL with Docker**: The database runs in a Docker container.
+This makes it easy to set up and reset the database for development.
+You don’t need to install Postgres on your computer.

+- **Cart Logic**: The cart is stored in the browser’s sessionStorage, so it stays even if you refresh the page.
+The cart logic is in a custom React hook, making it easy to use in any component.

+- **Promotion Logic**: All discount and promotion calculations are done in a single utility function.
+This makes it easy to test and update the rules.
+The logic always tries to give the customer the best deal, and VIP users can choose which discount to use.

+- **Authentication**: JWT tokens are used for login.
+User info and tokens are stored in localStorage.
+The app supports both common and VIP users.
+  - JWT tokens expire in 24 hours for security.
+- **Order History**: Orders are saved in the database with the promotion used and the final price.
+The order history page shows all details, including the discount applied.

+- **Testing**: The promotion logic is covered by unit tests to make sure all scenarios work as expected.

+- **Why these choices?**
+  - Next.js and Prisma are popular, well-supported, and easy to use.
+  - Docker makes development setup simple for everyone.
+  - Keeping business logic (like promotions) in one place makes the app easier to maintain and test.

+If you have a B2+ English level, you should find the code and structure easy to follow.
+The code is organized by feature, and most logic is in reusable hooks or utility files.

+## Improvements (Planned or Possible)

+- **Abandoned Cart Sync**: The database already supports tracking abandoned carts.
+A future improvement is to implement hybrid cart logic: when a user logs in or out, the cart in sessionStorage will be synced with the database.
+This way, users can keep their cart across devices or after logging in.
+- More advanced admin features, order status tracking, and better error handling can be added as needed.